sunriselayer/gitbook/cli/cli-introduction.md

 ### Working Directory <a href="#working-directory" id="working-directory"></a>

 The default working directory for the `ununifid` is `$HOME/.ununifid`, which is mainly used to store configuration files and blockchain data.
-The UnUnifi `key` data is saved in the working directory of `ununifid`.
+The UnUniFi `key` data is saved in the working directory of `ununifid`.
 You can also specify the `ununifid` working directory by using the `--home` flag when executing `ununifid`.

 ### Connecting to a Full-Node

-By default, `ununifid` uses `tcp://localhost:26657` as the RPC address to connect to the UnUnifi network.
+By default, `ununifid` uses `tcp://localhost:26657` as the RPC address to connect to the UnUniFi network.
 This default configuration assumes that the machine executing `ununifid` is running as a full-node.

 ### Global Flags <a href="#global-flags" id="global-flags"></a>